NodeMC/CORE/.github/CONTRIBUTING.md

 # License

-By contributing to Nuclide, you agree that your contributions will be licensed under the license outlined in the LICENSE file in the same directory as this file.
+By contributing to NodeMC, you agree that your contributions will be licensed under the license outlined in the LICENSE file in the same directory as this file.